Consciousness Based Education

 A Timeline of Computing

 The Nature of Consciousness - The Structure of Life and the Meaning of Matter.
-New book available in winter 2006.
+Published in winter 2006, basically the reader for the class that i taught at UC Berkeley.

 LASERs - Art/Science Evenings in San Francisco